jethrolarson/jethrolarson.github.com/resume.md

 Side Projects
 =============
 ### [Navigation North](http://navigationnorth.com) (Current)
-Contract work prototyping educational tools for the Smithsonian
+Contract work prototyping educational tools for the Smithsonian.
+Acted as UX but also did significant development using Backbone, stylus, and PHP.

 ### [JsAces.com](http://jsaces.com) (2009-2011)
 Part of a startup front-end development consultancy focused on developing markup and CSS frameworks.
+Worked on a google maps widget for real estate agency CMS.

 ### [Pixeljs](http://pixeljs.appspot.com/level/agdwaXhlbGpzcg0LEgVMZXZlbBipwwEM) (2010-Current)
 Port of Picross to the web, focusing on user-generated content.
 (In develpment)